Pavlo Tychyna: Rise to fame

-When World War I broke out the institute transferred to Saratov.
-Tychyna, whilst on the road to the institute's new location, became ill and was forced to stop and recover from his sickness.
+When World War I broke out, the Kyiv Commercial Institute transferred to Saratov.
+Tychyna, whilst on the way to the institute's new location, became ill and was forced to stop and recover from his sickness.
 He found sanctuary at the house of another poet, Volodymyr Samiylenko, in Dobrianka.
-During the war he worked with various Ukrainian publications.
-In 1920 Pavlo became a member of Pluh.
-After an immediate success with his poetry, in 1923 he moved to Kharkiv (Kharkov), entering the vibrant world of early post-Revolution Ukrainian literary organizations.
-In 1923 he joined the organization Hart after moving to Kharkiv, and in 1927 the famed VAPLITE.
+During the war, he worked with various Ukrainian publications.
+In 1920, Pavlo published "Pluh", and after the immediate success with his poetry, moved to Kharkiv (Kharkov) in 1923, entering the vibrant world of early post-Revolution Ukrainian literary organizations.
+Then, he joined the literary organization Hart, and in 1927, the famed VAPLITE.

-In the 1920s Tychyna was a member of Kharkiv City Council as an independent.
+In the 1920s, Tychyna was a member of Kharkiv City Council as an independent politician.
 Controversy about the ideological tendencies of VAPLITE and the content of several of Tychyna's poems led to him being criticized for ideological reasons.
-As a response, Tychyna stopped writing and everybody assumed that it was the end to his career.
-Later he became a member of Chervonyi Shliakh, and started to study Armenian, Georgian, and Turkic languages, and became the activist of the Association of Eastern Studies in Kyiv.
+As a response, Tychyna stopped writing, causing others to assume that was the end to his career.
+However, later he became a member of Chervonyi Shliakh, and started to study Armenian, Georgian, as well as Turkic languages, and became the activist of the Association of Eastern Studies in Kyiv.

 Submission to Stalinism

 In what is widely seen as a capitulation to the Soviet regime, in the early 1930s Tychyna adopted a socialist-realist line sanctioned by the Communist Party, submitting himself to Stalinism.
-In 1936-1939 and 1941-1943 he served as head of the Institute of Literature of the Ukrainian Academy of Sciences, and from 1938 was a deputy of the Supreme Soviet of the Ukrainian Soviet Socialist Republic.
-For his apologetic works praising Joseph Stalin, in 1941 the poet was awarded the Stalin Prize for literature.
+Between 1936-1939 and 1941–1943, he served as the head of the Institute of Literature of the Ukrainian Academy of Sciences, and from 1938, was a deputy of the Supreme Soviet of the Ukrainian Soviet Socialist Republic.
+In 1941, the poet was awarded the Stalin Prize for literature for his apologetic works praising Joseph Stalin, the then-leader of the Soviet Union.

 The Second World War gave a new impetus to Tychyna's poetry, and during that period he created a number of patriotic poems.
-In 1943-1948 he served as the Minister of Education of the Ukrainian SSR, in 1946 became deputy of the Supreme Soviet of the USSR, and between 1953 and 1959 chaired the Supreme Soviet of the Ukrainian SSR.
-In the postwar period Tychyna didn't take part in the Ukrainian cultural revival and attacked the Sixtiers.
+During the period from 1943 till 1948, he served as the Minister of Education of the Ukrainian SSR, becoming a deputy of the Supreme Soviet of the USSR in 1946, and between 1953 and 1959, chaired the Supreme Soviet of the Ukrainian SSR.
+In the postwar period, Tychyna didn't take part in the Ukrainian cultural revival and attacked the Sixtiers.

 Later years

-During the last decade of his life the poet continued to glorify the Communist Party, dedicating his poetry to collective farms, Heroes of Socialist Labour, Soviet leader Nikita Khrushchev and so on.
-During the era of Leonid Breznev Tychyna's creations were increasingly seen as examples of anachronism and self-parody.
-However, flashes of former talent could still be observed in some of his verse written during and after WW2, including a number of posthumous publications.
+During the last decade of his life, the poet continued to glorify the Communist Party, dedicating his poetry to collective farms, Heroes of Socialist Labour, Soviet leader Nikita Khrushchev etc. In the era of Leonid Breznev, Tychyna's creations were increasingly seen as examples of anachronism and self-parody.
+However, flashes of his former talent could still be observed in some of his poems written during and after WW2, including a number of posthumous publications.